 Blended images via Bing images.

-The Golden Age of Calypso, the formative years (1934-1950) brought about change in Calypso and gave some fabulous calypsos that are unmatched today.
-Now we turn to our present-day crop of Calypsonians and it feels like they have lost focus, lost their way.
-They (today's Calypsonians) can't seem to find their way and choose to complain rather than resolve the issues that are hampering the art form and for that reason, we look to the past to find a way forward.
+The Golden Age of Calypso, the formative years (1934–1950), brought about change in Calypso and produced some fabulous calypsos that are unmatched today.
+Now we turn to our present-day crop of Calypsonians, and it feels like they have lost focus and lost their way.
+They (today's Calypsonians) can't seem to find their way and prefer to complain rather than resolve the issues that are hampering the art form, so we look to the past to find a way forward.

-Those who are stuck in quicksand and can't seem to say the way forward will continually moan and complain about the Calypsonian plight but they could find solace and a way forward if they heed the words of songwriter Gregory Ballantyne with memorable vocals from the late Mystic Prowler: "They had the stuff that great men are made of; It’s the stuff you can miss unless you look beneath the surface".
+Those who are stuck in quicksand and can't seem to say the way forward will continually moan and complain about the Calypsonian plight, but they could find solace and a way forward if they heed the words of songwriter Gregory Ballantyne with memorable vocals from the late Mystic Prowler: "They had the stuff that great men are made of; it’s the stuff you can miss unless you look beneath the surface."

-Too many Calypsonians are stuck singing political and social commentaries that may or may not be relevant today.
-Don't get me wrong, these Calypsos are needed but if Calypso is going to find a way forward in this world of Soca music then they need to be singing Calypsos that makes the listener want to dance.
-That was the case before the dawn of Soca and that can still happen today; let's have some more 'dance calypso music'.
-Yes, there is a time and place for everything, and today it calls for music and songs (Calypsos) that people can dance to once again.
-The challenge is on, who is going to do it?
+Many Calypsonians continue to sing political and social commentary, which may or may not hold relevance in today's world.
+While I acknowledge the importance of these calypsos, they must sing calypsos that inspire the listener to dance if they are to succeed in the realm of Soca music.
+That was the case before the dawn of Soca, and it can still happen today; let's enjoy some more 'dance calypso music'.
+Yes, there is a time and place for everything, and today it calls for music and songs (calypsos) that people can dance to once again.
+The challenge is on; who is going to do it?

 Let's take our culture places: